mobify/mobifyjs/www/modules/carousel.md

 ### .carousel('bind')

-Restores the tap, mouse, and other event handlers for the carosel.
+Restores the tap, mouse, and other event handlers for the carousel.

     $('.m-carousel').carousel('bind');